zelixir25/rules/discordSummary.md

   - **b.** Avoid discussing the specifics or go in-depth into the mechanics of online vending, including showing drug packaging of how a vendor delivered something.

 - **4. Promote safety and harm reduction.**
+  - **a.** Do not suggest, recommend or encourage people to take any substances.
+  - **b.** Do not ask anyone if you should take substances, or make decisions on what substances you should take.
-  - **a.** All content should encourage and promote safe practices, and discussions should actively discourage unsafe drug dosages, combinations, or any experimentation reliably considered unsafe.
+  - **c.** All content should encourage and promote safe practices, and discussions should actively discourage unsafe drug dosages, combinations, or any experimentation reliably considered unsafe.
-  - **b.** No drug/stash pics or consumption journals.
+  - **d.** No drug/stash pics or consumption journals.
 Please seek moderator approval before posting to ensure it is for harm reduction or educational purposes.
-  - **c.** Adhering to harm reduction standards is expected which means refraining from continually engaging in destructive behaviour or refusing to call EMS when directed.
+  - **e.** Adhering to harm reduction standards is expected which means refraining from continually engaging in destructive behaviour or refusing to call EMS when directed.
-  - **d.** No suicide threats.
+  - **f.** No suicide threats.
 Our team is not qualified to manage this situation and will need to refer to Reddit's SuicideWatch community and [suicide prevention hotlines by country](https://en.wikipedia.org/wiki/List_of_suicide_crisis_lines).
-  - **e.** Avoid consuming or showing drugs on video call.
+  - **g.** Avoid consuming or showing drugs on video call.

 - **5. Content should be truthful and accurate.**
   - **a.** Content should be truthful and accurate to the best of the poster's ability, avoiding anything libelous, defamatory, deceptive, fraudulent, tortious or inaccurate.